Our Not-So-Secret Goal to turn Lamont County and Andrew, site of the Babas & Borshch Ukrainian Festival, into....drumroll, please........

 BORSHCH CAPITAL OF CANADAHave you planted your beets, carrots, onions, garlic and more?

-All 'closet' borshch cooks are invite to enter the Cook Off to strut their stuff and earn bragging rights in the second annual contest.
+All 'closet' borshch cooks are invite to enter the Cook Off to strut their stuff and earn bragging rights in the third annual contest.

 BORSHCH DEMO COOKING CLASS

-Learn how to make Borshch during a 1-hour demo class led by Chef Gail Hall on Saturday at 2 PM.
-Sample some borshch and receive recipes from last year’s Borshch Cook Off entrants.
+Learn how to make Borshch during a 1-hour demo class led by Chef Gail Hall on Sunday at 11:30 AM in the Main Hall.

 DID YOU KNOW?